Tea 101: The Six Categories and the Role of Oxidation

 Yellow Tea

-Not many people have heard of yellow tea—and if you haven’t either, you’re not alone.
-Even in China, where tea is part of daily life, yellow tea remains a bit of a mystery to most.
+Not many people have heard of yellow tea, and if you haven’t either, you’re not alone.
+Even in China, where tea is a part of daily life, yellow tea remains a bit of a mystery to most.

 At first glance, it looks and sounds a lot like green tea.
-Both start with a step called fixation (that’s where the leaves are exposed to heat to stop enzymatic oxidation), and both end with a careful drying process.
-But yellow tea adds in one quiet, magical step: steamed piling.
+Both start with a step called fixation, where the leaves are exposed to heat to stop enzymatic oxidation, and both end with a careful drying process.
+But yellow tea includes one quiet, magical step that sets it apart: steamed piling.

-This extra step—done after oxidation enzymes have already been halted—doesn’t restart oxidation in the typical enzymatic sense.
-Instead, it slowly encourages non-enzymatic oxidation, allowing the tea’s character to deepen and mellow.
-By the end of this gentle transformation, yellow tea retains around 70–90% of its original tea polyphenols, striking a beautiful balance between freshness and complexity.
+This extra step is done after the oxidation enzymes have already been halted.
+It doesn’t restart oxidation in the typical enzymatic sense.
+Instead, it gently encourages non-enzymatic oxidation, allowing the tea’s character to deepen and mellow.
+By the end of this slow transformation, yellow tea retains around 70 to 90 percent of its original tea polyphenols, striking a beautiful balance between freshness and complexity.

 Oolong Tea

-Of all the tea categories, oolong has the most intricate production process—one that demands not just a series of detailed steps, but also time.
+Of all the tea categories, oolong has the most intricate production process.
+It requires not only a series of detailed steps but also a great deal of time.
 In fact, crafting a high-quality oolong can take more than half a year to complete.

-At the heart of oolong’s craftsmanship are techniques like withering, fixation, rolling, and drying—and one unique step found only in this category: sculpting.
+At the heart of oolong’s craftsmanship are techniques such as withering, fixation, rolling, and drying.
+What sets it apart is one unique step found only in this category: sculpting.

 So what exactly happens during sculpting?
-It’s a rhythmic cycle of gently shaking the tea leaves, then letting them rest—repeated over and over.
-This intentional bruising causes the edges of the leaves to collide, initiating enzymatic oxidation.
+It is a rhythmic cycle of gently shaking the tea leaves, then letting them rest, repeated again and again.
+This intentional bruising causes the edges of the leaves to collide, which initiates enzymatic oxidation.
 During the resting periods, oxidation slows slightly, while moisture from the stems gradually moves outward, preparing the leaves for the next round.
-It’s a delicate process that requires exceptional skill and patience.
+It is a delicate process that demands exceptional skill and patience.

-Depending on how extensively the sculpting is carried out, the remaining tea polyphenol content in the finished oolong can vary significantly—from about 30% to 70%.
-This wide range is what gives oolong its remarkable versatility, making it a beautiful bridge between green and black teas.
+Depending on how extensively the sculpting is carried out, the remaining tea polyphenol content in the finished oolong can vary significantly, ranging from about 30 percent to 70 percent.
+This broad spectrum is what gives oolong its remarkable versatility and makes it a beautiful bridge between green and black teas.

 Oolong Tea: Phoenix in Solitary Blossom: Honeysuckle